-Contact person: Mr S. Huurnink
+Contact person: Mr S. Huurnink Subject to confirmation.

 PHYSICAL EDUCATION (13PED)

 This NCEA Level 3, 19-credit course will focus on Achievement Standards.
 The course consists of both practical and theoretical elements to give a comprehensive understanding of Physical Education at this level.